alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 Usually at this point, we should have a good report going.
 The point of this exercise is to see how we work together, how you lead the discussion, and really how well you understand the components of an end to end system.
 Hopefully this pulls together your past experience and knowledge of different facets of software development.

-I don't expect candidates to be experts here, but I do expect familiarty with building a web-app, including database, redundancy, load balancing, web servers and how they all play together.
+I don't expect candidates to be experts here, but I do expect familiarity with building a web-app, including database, redundancy, load balancing, web servers and how they all play together.

 If you've made it this far, this is your chance to outshine and really drive home why you are the right candidate for this position.
 There really aren't any tips for this section.
 Either you're our boy Blue, or you're not.
 Give it your best.